At Mazenod College, our faculties are committed to offering varied programs designed to serve the mixed abilities and interests of our students.

 At Years 11 and 12, the entire range of VCE mathematics courses is offered, each one of which is designed for a different career pathway.
-For students intending to pursue a trade or small business there is Foundation Mathematics and Senior Numeracy, a thematic course specifically designed to develop skills for real world situations.
-For students intending careers in Commerce or Psychology, the Further Mathematics pathway provides them with a variety of appropriate skills in statistics, graphs and finance.
-For students heading toward the sciences or engineering, the Mathematical Methods-Specialist courses provides a thorough preparation.
+For students intending to pursue a trade or small business, there is foundation mathematics and senior numeracy, a thematic course specifically designed to develop skills for real-world situations.
+For students intending careers in commerce or psychology, the further mathematics pathway provides them with a variety of appropriate skills in statistics, graphs and finance.
+For students heading toward the sciences or engineering, the mathematical methods-specialist courses provide a thorough preparation.

-As well as the course-work, there are a number of extra-curricula activities available to students at the College.
+As well as the course-work, there are a number of extra-curricular activities available to students at the college.
 The two most notable are the Annual Australian Mathematics Trust Mathematics Competition and the Mathematics Talent Quest.
-In both of these arenas the College has a successful history.
+In both of these arenas, the college has a successful history.

 Science education at Mazenod College enables students to see the connections between science and people, note the relevance of science and technology to past achievement and to current and future developments and to be aware of the impact of science and technology on society, the individual and the environment.
 Students are encouraged to adopt critical perspectives, to recognise the limitations of science and to respect and share responsibility.

-The Science curriculum challenges students to develop and use the skills of scientific investigation, reasoning and analysis to refine knowledge, find solutions and ask questions.
-This in turn allows students to develop scientific attitudes such as curiosity, flexibility, respect for evidence and critical thinking.
+The science curriculum challenges students to develop and use the skills of scientific investigation, reasoning and analysis to refine knowledge, find solutions and ask questions.
+This, in turn, allows students to develop scientific attitudes such as curiosity, flexibility, respect for evidence and critical thinking.
 Whenever possible students are involved with hands-on, inquiry-based activities where they work both co-operatively and individually to develop their problem-solving skills.
-Students who experience difficulties are catered for through the College Learning Centre, with the assistance of teacher aides and modified programs.
+Students who experience difficulties are catered for through the Mazenod College Learning Centre, with the assistance of teacher aides and modified programs.

-The acquisition of the laptops in the one to one program has been a great asset for Humanities.
+The acquisition of the laptops in the one to one program has been a great asset for humanities.
 Staff have fully developed an online course at year 10 and in the future will have similar in the other junior years.
-Excellent use of online video brings Humanities to life and when combined with team sharing with Google docs, debating through online forums and the creation of content with animated PowerPoints it proves a winner in the students’ eyes.
+Excellent use of online video brings humanities to life and when combined with the team sharing with Google Docs, debating through online forums and the creation of content with animated PowerPoints it proves a winner in the students’ eyes.

 In recent years we have entered a variety of competitions with a good share of success.
 Some of them include Asia Wise (winning a laptop for the student), Spirit of Anzac competition (student won a 3 week trip to Europe), History Teacher’s Young Historical Writers award (a cheque).

-We have an acceleration program which starts with a taste in year 7 and finishes with the possibility of doing University studies at year 12.
-The latter benefits both the student’s ATAR score and gives credit for an appropriate University course.
-Year Seven students ponder whether Alexander the Great was great, at year 8 what makes some non-violent protests successful whilst others are failures and year 9 studies the validity and relevance of the Anzac Spirit to modern Australian society.
+We have an acceleration program which starts with a taste in year 7 and finishes with the possibility of doing university studies at year 12.
+The latter benefits both the student’s ATAR score and gives credit for an appropriate university course.
+Year 7 students ponder whether Alexander the Great was great, at year 8 what makes some non-violent protests successful whilst others are failures and year 9 studies the validity and relevance of the Anzac Spirit to modern Australian society.
 In year 10 students advance a year and complete year 11 studies which is replicated in year 12.

 Year 7 The Ancient Worlds including ancient India and Indian geography